jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 Each method has a timeout configuration option, allowing automatic timing out of the method if it takes longer than the method logic will exit and a timeout error will occur.

+There are two available methods in the current CPAB:

+- Shell Method
+- HTTP Method

 ##### Shell Method

 The Shell Method allows interaction through a shell command and the Unix pipe system.
-This allows developers to create their UDL in a flexible way, supporting any language and framework the developer wants to use (Python, Golang, Java etc.) - the only requirement is it must be startable by a shell command.
+This allows developers to create their UDL in a flexible way, supporting any language and framework the developer wants to use (Python, Golang, Java etc.) - the only requirement is it must be invokable by a shell command.

 The Shell Method is specified by providing the following: